That point to a REVIVAL and THE DAY OF THE LORD

-A trend of decline had become apparent.
-It had been my church for 42 years.
-In less than a decade, its congregation that filled it was now significantly diminished and its average age now significantly higher.
+By 2016, a trend of decline had become very apparent.
+In less than a decade, its congregation that had once filled it, was now much diminished and average age now much higher.
 Many an exploratory visitor that had come to worship there had left after one, two or three services.
 They had been made welcome, but not long enough to be caught up in the fellowship.
 They were looking for something that they couldn’t find there.
-As for myself, though I often found the sermon interesting or entertaining, at its conclusion I would be wondering “What was that about?”
+As for myself, an awakening sinner - though I often found the sermon interesting or entertaining, at its conclusion I would be wondering “What was that about”?

 “Dear friends, do not be surprised at the fiery ordeal that has come on you

 to test you, as though something strange were happening to you.”
-NIV 1 Pet 4: 12.
+1 Pet 4: 12.

-One particularly significant blessing for me was the awareness of the importance of God’s word as expressed in scripture.
-This awareness led to my wife and me discovering a church where the scripture is taken seriously, and preaching is in accord with that.
+The one especially notable blessing for me from this challenging time; was appreciation of the importance of God’s word as expressed in scripture.
+This awareness led to my wife and I discovering a church where the scripture is taken seriously, and preaching is in accord with that.
 So we began to attend there in November 2016.

 “Is not my word like fire,” declares the Lord,

 “and like a hammer that breaks a rock in pieces”?
-NIV Jer 23:29
+Jer 23:29

 By Sunday 2 April 2017 we had been happily worshipping for some five months, in that church where the living God through Christ is glorified and the Word is preached.
 In support of the preaching of the Word, my wife and I made a point of attending our former church on that Sunday.
 This was because we knew that lay preacher Ian R was to preach that day.

-An event occurring during the ‘Prayers of the People’ given by a member of the congregation proved to be especially significant that day:
+The first blessed encounter occurred during the ‘Prayers of the People’ given by a member of the congregation:

-As I closed my eyes and bowed my head, I was made aware that in the top half of the vision of my minds eye was a thin lateral line of flame.
-It was burning on the left side of a black background of Australian bushland countryside at night.
+As I closed my eyes and bowed my head, I was made aware of a vision in the top half of my mind’s eye.
+A short thin lateral line of flame extended rapidly from a small flicker of light in the dark of night.
+It was burning from high on the left side of a black background of Australian bushland countryside.
 The horizon was far into the distance.
 Raising my head and opening my eyes, I found that this image was translucent.
 That is, it became an overlay on what I could see when I made a point of looking to the front of the church.

-A short thin line of fire appeared diagonally across the lateral line of fire, near its left end.
-This formed a fiery crucifix that lay at a thirty degree perspective to my vision.
+A shorter thin line of fire appeared diagonally across the lateral line of fire, near its left end.
+This formed a fiery cross (crucifix shaped) that lay at a thirty degree perspective to my vision.

 About halfway to the bottom edge of this dark bushland vision, chains of fire crosses then extended from each of the short crossing lines of fire, both up and down.
-In turn, new lines of fire shot out from them.
+In turn, new lines of fiery crosses shot out from them.
 A multiple chain reaction followed throughout.
-The whole "vision" that had been darkness was now completely overcome by this inundation fiery crosses.
+The whole "vision" that had been darkness was now completely overcome by this inundation of fiery crosses.